gtamas/etcdmanager/README.md

 ### End users..

 The current stable (prod) version is 1.0.
-It's available for Mac OS X (Yosemite+), MS Windows (7+) and some major Linux distros (Ubuntu, Arch etc).
+It's available for **Mac OS X (Mojave+)**, **MS Windows (7, 8, 10+)** and some major **Linux distros (Ubuntu 10.04+, Arch etc)**.
 The following are pre-built binaries and this is the recommended way to install.

+If you have Ubuntu LTS or an up-to-date rolling release distro like Arch, everything should work fine.
+However, please note that older Linux distros are not supported at the moment.
+This is something we are working on and will provcide a solution asap.

 Grab one now:

 - [Windows](https://github.com/icellmobilsoft/etcdmanager/releases/download/v1.0.0/etcd-manager-1.0.0-win64.exe)
 - [MacOS](https://github.com/icellmobilsoft/etcdmanager/releases/download/v1.0.0/etcd-manager-1.0.0-osx.dmg)